 - The Clothes Game: This game teaches types of clothing.
-It's a windy day and a female Pumkin character is hanging laundry on a clothesline on a windy day.
+A female Pumkin character is hanging laundry on a clothesline on a windy day.
 Meanwhile a talking crow will call out certain types of clothes and you must click on them, the wind then blows them off of the line.

 - The Colors Game: This game teaches types of colors.
 Various multicolored Pumkin characters (without arms or legs but still have faces) fall out of the sky one by one.
 They will say aloud their respective colors when you click on them.